itskpalusa/Python-Dictionary/README.md

 # Python Dictionary

-Using a basic json file, the program takes user input from the command line and gives the dictionary defintion of the word.
+Using a basic json file, the program takes user input from the command line and gives the dictionary definition of the word.

 ## Current Features: